meow-edit/meow/README.md

 `meow-cancel-selection` Cancel the selection.

+`meow-undo` Like undo, but cancel selection first.
+We add this command because `undo` will undo modification inside the region if region is activated.

 # Helper Functions for customization

 `(meow-setup-indicator)` A helper function that put indicator at the beginning of mode-line.
 If you want customize mode-line by hand, see below.